geoffreylitt/wildcard-onward-paper/paper.md

 Some recent web customization tools aim to enable end users to modify web interfaces without programming.

 Sifter [@huynh2006] enables end users to sort and filter lists of data obtained by web scraping, much like Wildcard’s sorting features.
 The main difference between the systems is that table-driven customization has many other use cases besides sorting and filtering.
 Also, Sifter involves end users in a semi-automated data extraction process, rather than having programmers create wrappers.
 This provides coverage of more websites, but at the expense of complicating the end user experience.
-We might explore such techniques in Wildcard in the future, but we think that it’s valuable for end users to have a customization experience decoupled from the challenge of web scraping the underlying data.
-Sifter implements scraping across multiple pages, a valuable feature for sorting and filtering that isn’t present in Wildcard.
+We could integrate end user scraping techniques in Wildcard in the future, but we believe that when possible it’s valuable for end users to have a customization experience decoupled from the challenge of web scraping the underlying data.
+Sifter also implements scraping across multiple pages, a valuable feature for sorting and filtering that isn’t present in Wildcard.

-Thresher [@hogue2005] helps end users create wrappers that map website content to Semantic Web schemas, making customizations available using the schema information.
-Wildcard  shares the general idea of wrappers with Thresher, but maps to a single generic data type, rather than more specific schemas, increasing the range of websites and data that Wildcard is able to support.
+Thresher [@hogue2005] helps end users create wrappers that map website content to Semantic Web schemas like "Movie" or "Director," and augments websites with new functionality by exploiting that schema information.
+Wildcard shares the general idea of wrappers, but maps to a generic table data type rather than more specific schemas, increasing the range of supported data and allowing for a simpler mapping process.

 There are many software customization tools that offer simplified forms of programming for end users.
 Chickenfoot [@bolin2005] and Coscripter [@leshed2008] offer user friendly syntax for writing web automation scripts; Applescript [@cook2007] has a similar goal for desktop customization.
 There are visual programming environments for customization that don’t involve writing any text: [Automator](https://support.apple.com/guide/automator/welcome/mac) for Mac and [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) for iOS are modern options for customizing Apple products, and [Zapier](https://zapier.com/) enables users to connect different web applications together visually.
-As mentioned previously, these tools all require writing imperative programs in some form, in contrast to the more declarative and direct approach of table-driven customization.
+As mentioned previously, these tools all require writing imperative programs, in contrast to the more declarative and direct approach of table-driven customization.

 ## Direct manipulation programming interfaces.

-Another relevant area involves direct manipulation interfaces for interacting with structured data.
+Another relevant area involves spreadsheets and visual query systems.
 We take inspiration from these tools in our work, but apply them in a different domain: customizing existing software applications, rather than interacting with databases or constructing software from scratch.

-The most closely related work is in systems that offer spreadsheet-like querying of relational data, as proposed by Liu and Jagadish [@liu2009].
-SIEUFERD by Bakke and Karger [@bakke2016] is an example; their paper presents a survey of other similar tools.
+The most closely related work is in systems that offer spreadsheet-like querying of relational data.
+SIEUFERD by Bakke and Karger [@bakke2016] is one such recent system, and their paper presents a survey of many other similar tools.
 Our work is particularly influenced by the authors’ observation that direct manipulation requires that the user manipulate the results of a database query rather than the query itself, and that the user must see intermediate results at every step of constructing the query.
-SIEUFERD’s interface supports a far wider range of queries than Wildcard, but the basic ideas of the user interface are similar.
+SIEUFERD’s interface supports a far wider range of queries than Wildcard, but the fundamental principles of the user interface are similar.
 [Airtable](https://airtable.com/) is another example of a modern commercial product that offers spreadsheet-like interaction with a relational database.

 Our work is also inspired by the many projects that have explored using spreadsheets as a foundation for building software applications, including Object Spreadsheets [@mccutchen2016], Quilt [@benson2014], Gneiss [@chang2014], Marmite [@wong2007], [Glide](https://www.glideapps.com/).
-These projects share the idea that a spreadsheet is a convenient interface for editing the data underlying a GUI application.
-We share that idea, but apply it to software customization, rather than building software from scratch.
+We share the core idea of connecting a spreadsheet view to a GUI, but apply it to software customization, rather than building software from scratch.

-Another system in this space is ScrAPIr, by Alrashed et al. [@alrashed2020], which enables end users to access backend web APIs without programming.
+Another related system is ScrAPIr, by Alrashed et al. [@alrashed2020], which enables end users to access backend web APIs without programming.
 ScrAPIr shares our high level goal of end user empowerment, as well as the idea of wrappers, by creating a shared library of wrappers around existing web APIs.
 Unlike Wildcard, however, ScrAPIr targets explicit APIs exposed by developers.
 It also focused on backend services and doesn’t aim to extend the frontend interfaces of web applications.

 # Conclusion and Future Work {#sec:conclusion}